This article is for people who meet the following two requirements:

 Setting up an offshore company can be a little daunting.
 You’ve got to trust someone in a country you probably have no other experience with, in an industry that’s full of sharks.
 Then, you have to figure out how to report it all correctly on your US tax return, using some of the most convoluted tax forms known to mankind.

 I can help.
-I have a full package of services to answer all your questions, get everything set up quickly and easily, and make sure it’s all reported correctly for US tax purposes.
+In just one consultation, I can answer all your questions and point you to the right resources to get everything set up quickly and easily and make sure it’s all reported correctly for US tax purposes.

-To get started, click here to set up a call so we can discuss your particular situation.
+To get started, click here to set up a call.

 Ready to set up your offshore company to trade crypto?
 Book a call so we can discuss your specific situation and I can answer all your initial questions.